Elvin Hayes: College career

+In 1964, the University of Houston's administration informed Houston's basketball Coach, Guy Lewis, that he could recruit African American players.
+Lewis, who never heard of Elvin Hayes, learned about him from Isaac Morehead, an African American coach at nearby Texas Southern University.
+Morehead worried Hayes, who is from Rayville, Louisiana, might choose either Grambling State University or Southern University, both in Texas Southern's conference.
+Lewis dispatched his assistant coach, Harvey Pate to Rayville who returned with the assessment that Hayes was the best high school player he had ever seen.
+Subsequently, Lewis recruited Hayes and Don Chaney who was from Baton Rouge, Louisiana as the University of Houston's first African American basketball players.

 In 1966, Hayes led the Houston Cougars into the Western Regional semifinals of the 1966 NCAA Men's Division I Basketball Tournament before the Cougars lost to the Pac-8 champion Oregon State Beavers.

 In 1967, Hayes led the Cougars to the Final Four of the 1967 NCAA Men's Division I Basketball Tournament.
-He would attempt 31 field goals, score 25 points, and get 24 rebounds in a 73–58 semifinal loss to the eventual champion UCLA Bruins featuring Lew Alcindor (now known as Kareem Abdul-Jabbar).
+He would attempt 31 field goals, score 25 points, and get 24 rebounds in a 73–58 semifinal loss to the eventual champion UCLA Bruins featuring Lew Alcindor (now Kareem Abdul-Jabbar).
 Hayes' rebounding total is second to Bill Russell's Final Four record of 27.

-On January 20, 1968, Hayes and the Houston Cougars faced Alcindor and the UCLA Bruins in the first-ever nationally-televised regular-season college basketball game.
-In front of a record crowd of 52,693 fans at the Houston Astrodome, Hayes scored 39 points and had 15 rebounds while limiting Alcindor to just 15 points as Houston beat UCLA 71–69 to snap the Bruins' 47-game winning streak in what has been called the "Game of the Century".
+On January 20, 1968, Hayes and the Houston Cougars faced Alcindor and the UCLA Bruins in the first-ever nationally televised regular-season college basketball game.
+In front of a record 52,693 fans at the Houston Astrodome, Hayes scored 39 points and had 15 rebounds while limiting Alcindor to just 15 points as Houston beat UCLA 71–69 to snap the Bruins' 47-game winning streak in what has been called the "Game of the Century".
+Alcindor had played the game with a serious eye injury, but later attributed the loss to "poor play against a better team".
 That game helped Hayes earn The Sporting News College Basketball Player of the Year.

 In the rematch to the "Game of the Century", Hayes faced Alcindor and UCLA in the 1968 NCAA Men's Division I Basketball Tournament at the Los Angeles Memorial Sports Arena.
 UCLA coach John Wooden had the Bruins play a "triangle and two" zone defense with Alcindor playing behind Hayes and Lynn Shackleford fronting him.
-Hayes was held to 10 points, losing to Alcindor and the Bruins 101–69 in the semi-final game.
+Hayes was held to 10 points, losing to Alcindor and the Bruins 101–69 in the semi-final.

 Hayes led Houston in scoring in each of three seasons (1966: 27.2 points per game, 1967: 28.4, and 1968: 36.8).
 For his college career, Hayes averaged 31.0 points per game and 17.2 rebounds per game.
 He has the most rebounds in NCAA tournament history at 222.
-While a student at Houston, Hayes was initiated into the Alpha Nu Omega Chapter of the Iota Phi Theta fraternity alongside fellow future Hall of Famer Calvin Murphy.
+While a student at Houston, Hayes was initiated into Alpha Nu Omega chapter of Iota Phi Theta fraternity alongside fellow future Hall of Famer Calvin Murphy.